 Nothing beats the ambiance of a hotel room and especially hotel bathrooms if you ask me!
 And after a long day of traveling or adventuring, a place of serenity is just what you crave and need.

-Maybe because we’re in the design and build industry but anytime we’re traveling I always do a deep search of what hotel bathrooms look like and reviews on what their bedding is.
+Maybe because we’re in the design and build industry but anytime we’re traveling I always do a deep search of the hotel bathroom design and reviews on what their bedding is.
 Hotels are expensive regardless if it’s a fancy place or not, so I always want to make sure comfort is key.

 We had the opportunity to stay at the EMC2 Hotel in Chicago and were immediately blown away by the ambiance once we stepped foot in the hotel.